Holistic Visual-Textual Sentiment Analysis with Prior Models: Experiments

-In the ablation study on the TumEmo dataset, we find that the OCR and scene features do not help in sentiment analysis.
-The potential reasons may be: (1) the pre-trained OCR and scene encoders are not strong enough to extract features for more complicated seven-class emotion classification, (2) for the OCR encoder, the text information in images may not be consistent with the input texts, and (3) for the scene encoder, the emotion label may be more subjective than the sentiment, which is more difficult to infer from the scene information.
-We leave a more comprehensive analysis and improvement to future work.
+In the ablation study on TumEmo, we find that the OCR and scene features only marginally help sentiment analysis.
+This observation aligns with \cite{yang2021multimodal}’s ablation study, where scene features had a lesser impact on TumEmo compared to MVSA.
+A possible explanation is that the OCR and scene encoders might not be sufficiently robust for the complex task of seven-class emotion classification: (1) OCR may not detect all the text present in the images (last column in Fig.~\ref{fig:OCR}), (2) the text information in images may be inconsistent with the input text, and (3) it is more difficult to infer seven-class emotional predictions from scene features.

+\nb{The Necessity of Multimodal Input.} Table~\ref{table:ablation modality} shows that the pre-trained visual (CLIP image and visual expert features) and textual (CLIP text feature) elements enhance unimodal sentiment analysis over using Swin Transformer and BERTweet alone.
+This supports the effectiveness of pre-trained features.
+When using unimodal data only, text-based analysis generally outperforms image-based analysis.
+This is \textit{in line with} previous findings~\cite{yang2021multimodal,li2022clmlf}, and could be due to a higher level of abstraction and subjectivity in the visual modality.
+Multimodal models show consistently superior performance than unimodal models, particularly on the challenging TumEmo dataset, which demonstrates the necessity of multimodal input for comprehensive sentiment analysis.

+\nb{Fusion Module Architecture.} We compare our BERT-based fusion module to a lightweight $3$-layer MLP with a $768$-size hidden layer, where MLP is used by~\cite{cheema2021fair} as the feature fusion module.
+In this setup, visual and textual features are concatenated and fed into the MLP with ReLU activation for sentiment prediction.
+Table~\ref{table:ablation branch} shows that MLP is comparable to BERT on the TumEmo but worse on two MVSA datasets, demonstrating that BERT is more effective in fusing multimodal multi-domain features than simple networks like MLP.